-• The Annual and Periodic Program Review Policy outlines the procedures to be followed for annual and periodic evaluations of the programmes offered at UoB.
-The policy was recently revised to exempt UoB programmes that have undergone an 'external programmatic review', such as an external review by the BQA or an accrediting body, such as the AACSB, from having to produce an Annual SER for the year in which such an external review was conducted.
+The Annual and Periodic Program Review Policy outlines the procedures to be followed for annual and periodic evaluations of the programmes offered at UoB.
+The policy was recently revised to exempt UoB programmes that have undergone an 'external review', such as an external review by the BQA or an accrediting body, such as the AACSB, from having to produce an Annual SER for the year in which such an external review was conducted.
 As with annual internal reviews, programmes with 'valid programmatic accreditation' are also exempted from having to undertake periodic reviews, which are conducted every five years.
 This exemption process has been formalised in the updated Annual and Periodic Program Review Policy.
 The Panel disagrees with this approach because the scope and nature of external programmatic reviews differs from internal annual and periodic reviews.

 - In response to the Panel's recommendations that were sent to CoB after the Site Visit, the Panel was provided with an Annual SER for 2021-2022, which includes 17 planned improvement actions.
-In the interviews that were conducted during the Extension Visit, the Panel was assured that UoB is committed to implementing the annual reviews of the MHRM programme in line with the revised Annual and Periodic Programme Review Policy.
-The Panel was also provided with the 2022-2023 Annual SER, and an action plan for improvements. - The Panel notes that there are appropriate arrangements in place at the institutional level for the periodic programme reviews.
-However, there have been no comprehensive periodic reviews of the MHRM programme.
-Periodic feedback has been sought through the PAC and the external stakeholder conference but not utilised as part of a review.
-During the Extension Visit, the Pannel was informed that the MHRM programme will be reviewed in due course and relevant external stakeholders, including practitioners, will be involved.
+In the interviews that were conducted during the Extension Visit, the Panel was assured that UoB is committed to implementing the annual reviews of the MBA programme in line with the revised Annual and Periodic Programme Review Policy.
+The Panel was also provided with the 2022-2023 Annual SER, and an action plan for improvements. - The Panel notes that there are appropriate arrangements in place at the institutional level for the periodic programme reviews, however, these have not been fully implemented in the MBA programme.
+The Panel also notes that the last major revision of the MBA programme was conducted following a stakeholder conference in 2021, taking into consideration the feedback obtained from the PAC and a market study.
+During the Extension Visit, the Pannel was informed that the MBA programme will be reviewed in due course and relevant external stakeholders, including practitioners, will be involved.
+No evidence of comprehensive formal periodic reviews that are consistently implemented was provided.
 While the Panel is satisfied with the arrangements for the periodic programme reviews at the institutional level, it recommends that the College should ensure that appropriate mechanisms for implementing periodic reviews and related improvement plans are regularly and consistently deployed.